open-horizon/examples/edge/services/mms/README.md

 docker logs -f $(docker ps -q --filter name=mms)
 ```

-- While watching the output logs from the container, use the production CSS to send a new message to your Service:
+- While watching the output logs from the container, use the production MMS to send a new message to your Service:

 ```
 echo 'Goodbye!' | ./prod-css-write.sh example-type id-0
 ```

 - Again, observe the `mms` Service output (to see the message change to, "**Goodbye!**" as it did during development):
-- As before, you can send again, just be sure to change the object id from `id-0` above to something new each time you send.
-- Be aware that if you send things in rapid succession, they may arrive out of order.
+- Be aware that if you send things in rapid succession using different IDs, they may arrive out of order.
 - Unregister your edge node, stopping the mms service:

 ```